decent-man/bashscripts/README.md

 **Possible Updates:**
  - A feature to connect to dmenu options directly(-nf -sb -sf,etc) so you can specify different colors for dynamic usage(and for Eye Candy ofcourse)

+### Mentions
+- This is my first bash script ever.
+Took me a few hours to write this since I'm pretty confused betwen the similarities and differences between C and bash.

+- Was inspired to do this because of Luke Smith - Great guy go check him out on youtube.(This video inspired me to do this: https://youtu.be/R9m723tAurA)

+-Enjoy d-dialogging.